Departments of Instruction and Multidisciplinary Programs

 Students who receive a score of 4 or 5 on the Physics 1 exam will receive one unit of AP credit.
 Students taking the Physics C Mechanics exam or Physics C Electricity and Magnetism exam will receive 0.5 units of credit each for a score of 4 or 5.
 Students with AP Physics credit should plan on Physics 114 or Physics 200 as their first course and should consulthttps://physicsandastronomy.vassar.edu/physics/placement.html to determine which is best for them..
 Students who have taken IB, A-levels, or another advanced high school physics course should take our online placement exam, available from June 22 through September 4 also athttps://physicsandastronomy.vassar.edu/physics/placement.html.
 Those taking the test will hear from a faculty member regarding the results and advice on course selection within seven days of taking the test.
 Students are strongly encouraged to take the exam before selecting your courses.
 Additional placement issues should be addressed by consultation with the department during departmental advising during orientation.
 Students who have any questions over the summer about placement may contact Professor Jenny Magnes (jemagnes@vassar. edu) prior to selecting courses.

-Special note to pre-medical students: The department recommends that students seeking admission to medical school enroll in Physics 113/114 at Vassar or an equivalent physics course at another institution.
+Special note to pre-medical students: The department recommends that students seeking admission to medical school enroll in Physics 111/112 at Vassar or an equivalent physics course at another institution during the summer.
 Students who receive AP physics credit should discuss pre-med fulfillment of the laboratory requirement with the director of fellowships and pre-health advising.

 The department also offers courses primarily for non-science majors on a rotating basis, such as A Tour of the Subatomic Zoo (Physics 168), Lasers, Technology, and Teleportation (Physics 152), 20th-Century Revolutions in Physics (Physics/STS 105), and Relatively Uncertain: A History of Physics, Religion, and Pop Culture (Physics/ Religion/ Science, Technology, and Society 160).

-There are opportunities in the department for research collaboration and thesis work with faculty in fields including physics education, ultrafast laser physics, atomic, molecular and optical physics, and biophysics.
+There are opportunities in the department for research collaboration and thesis work with faculty in fields including physics education, ultrafast laser physics, atomic, molecular and optical physics, photonics, and biophysics.
+All physics majors complete an Intensive research experience.
 Summer research with faculty is available through Vassar’s Undergraduate Research Summer Institute (URSI).